TorOEkle/sentiment_wti/README.md

 # Sentiment in energy survey from Dallas Fed
 I was curious if the sentiments from comments in the Dallas Fed Energy Survey could be correlated with WTI oil prices.
-The atteched scripts scrape the survey comments from 2017 to 2025, classify the sentiment, create a plot and print correaltion.
+The atteched scripts scrape the survey comments from 2017 to 2025, classify the sentiment, create a plot and print correlation.
+It might not be suprise, but the SentimentScore has a higher absolute value in correlation for previous period of WTI prices.
+More suprisingly for me was it had a negative sign.  $corr(SentimentScore, wti_{t-1}) = -0.328  ± 0.160$ than $corr(SentimentScore, wti_{t+1}) = -0.152 ± 0.175$ One reason might be that the industry expect worse times ahead when prices are high and vice versa.

 **PS:** The sentiment analysis in this project is not very elegant, but it serves as a basic example of how to analyze sentiment in relation to WTI oil prices.
+I have used the model `cardiffnlp/twitter-roberta-base-sentiment` from Hugging Face for sentiment classification.
+Tested also with `ProsusAI/finbert`, but it did not perform as well in terms of correlation with WTI prices.

 Oil price is taken from [FRED](https://fred.stlouisfed.org/series/DCOILWTICO).